SEC warns corporate cyber weakness could violate federal law

 The SEC did not identify the companies but said the failings of internal controls were only discovered when vendors told authorities of nonpayment on a number of outstanding invoices.

 Regulators and lawmakers are increasingly focused on the risks cyber criminals pose to companies and their customers following a series of high-profile incidents.
-They included the theft by hackers last year at credit reference company Equifax of personal information of more than 145 million people.
+They included the theft by hackers last year at credit reference company Equifax (EFX.N) of personal information of more than 145 million people.

-Last week, Facebook Inc said hackers stole data from 29 million Facebook accounts, adding to concerns among users and investors about the company that has been through a series of cyber scandals.
+Last week, Facebook Inc (FB.O) said hackers stole data from 29 million Facebook accounts, adding to concerns among users and investors about the company that has been through a series of cyber scandals.

 Following the Equifax breach, the SEC issued updated guidance on how and when companies should disclose cyber security risks and breaches, including potential weaknesses that have not yet been targeted by hackers but could constitute inside information.